top of page

 Twilight.

-They cruised up the coast on Highway AIA in Jonathon Nations’ silver Lexus convertible.
+They cruised up the coast on Highway AIA in Jonathan Nations’ silver Lexus convertible.
 Top down.
 Wind whipping.
-Worried the wig might fly off, she asked Jonathon for a hat.
+Worried the wig might fly off, she asked Jonathan for a hat.
 He reached into the backseat and pulled out a Nomad Blues baseball cap.
 She tilted it jauntily over one eye.
 Kicked off her flat sandals.
-With her feet propped against his leather glovebox, she declared: “If I would’ve known all this”—she waved her arms toward the open blue sky, the Lexus, the stereo blaring Tom Petty’s Free Fallin’—“I would’ve picked you up.”
+With her feet propped against his leather glovebox, she declared: “If I would’ve known all this”—she waved her arms toward the open blue sky, the Lexus, the stereo blaring Tom Petty’s Runnin’ Down A Dream—“I would’ve picked you up.”

 They drove past Boynton and Pelican Bay and the McMansions on Manalapan, to Palm Beach, where he hung a left on Worth Avenue to Renato’s, its big lazy fans blowing air-conditioning out into an open courtyard.
-Surprisingly busy, he slipped the maître d’ a folded bill and got a quiet table, where they shared a bottle of a red wine and a plate of appetizers—followed by a creamy latte and cannoli.
+Surprisingly busy, he slipped the maître d’ a folded bill and got a quiet table, where they shared a bottle of red wine and a plate of appetizers—followed by a creamy latte and cannoli.

 “Well?” he asked, after her first bite.